ppy/osu-wiki/wiki/osu!_tournament_client/en.md

 For custom flags, `.jpg` and `.png` files are accepted.
 Flag images should be at least 140x94, maintaining an aspect ratio close to this specification for best results.

-Flags have to be placed in `<your-tournament>/Flags`.
+Flags have to be placed in `<your-tournament>\Flags`.
 The flags can then be referenced in the Team Editor by their filenames without the file extension.

 ### Mods

 For custom mod icons, `.jpg` and `.png` files are accepted.
 The resolution can be anything and the client will fit it in the beatmap panel.
 For reference, a beatmap panel at 1920x1080 is 563x60 pixels.

-Mod icons have to be placed in `<your-tournament>/Mods`.
+Mod icons have to be placed in `<your-tournament>\Mods`.
 The mods can then be referenced by their filenames without the file extension in the Rounds Editor and in the Seeding Results Editor.

 ### Videos